Infolinks

 Example 5: ORDER BY clause

-is used as a value rather than to identify the position of an expression in the SELECT
+The value of SORT is used to select either SHIPDATE or ORDERDATE as the sort criterion.
+Note that this is not the same as ORDER BY 1 because :SORT is used as a value rather than to identify the position of an expression in the SELECT list.

-is required in this example.
-You cannot use a bind variable in anORDER BY
+Note that DECODE is required in this example.
+You cannot use a bind variable in anORDER BY clause unless it is with DECODE.

 FROM ORD